fossas/fossa-cli/docs/references/subcommands/analyze.md

 - `Carthage/`
 - `Checkouts/`

-As `fossa-cli` relies on manifest and lock files provided in the project's directory, we intentionally skip `node_modules/` and such directories.
-If `fossa-cli` discovers and analyzes project found in `node_modules/`: `fossa-cli` will not be able to infer the dependency's scope (development or production) and may double count dependencies.
+To disable default filters, provide `--without-default-filters` flag when performing `fossa analyze` command.
+Currently, it is not possible to disable only a subset of default filters.
+If you would like to only apply a subset of default filters, you can use `--without-default-filters` in conjunction with [exclusion filters](./../files/fossa-yml.md#analysis-target-configuration).
+Refer to
+[exclusion filters walkthough](../../walkthroughs/analysis-target-configuration.md) for example on how to apply path and target exclusion filters.

-2. Can `fossa-cli` detect licensed/copyright content downloaded at runtime by dependencies?
+#### Can `fossa-cli` detect licensed/copyright content downloaded at runtime by dependencies?

 Unfortunately, as of yet, `fossa-cli` cannot discover or analyze any licensed or copyrighted content retrieved at runtime by dependencies when it is not referenced in manifest or lock files.